 Yes, over greatly extended periods of time, even with the FLUX Battery Recombination Caps installed, you will eventually have to add water.
 This could be anywhere from several months to several years depending on your battery, its charging and maintenance program and the charger itself.
 Some batteries will retain more water than others.

 With proper installation and maintenance, the FLUX should outlast your batteries.
-Again, the has a lot to do with usage, the way your batteries are being charged and the size of the battery.
+Again, this has a lot to do with usage, the way your batteries are being charged and the size of the battery.
 On stationary batteries the FLUX Recombination Vents may last 15-20 years.
 On a small battery bank in an RV House battery system, the FLUX Vents may last 10 years.
 Others may fall somewhere in between these two extremes.

 The main mechanism used to save water in the FLUX Battery Recombination Cap is a catalyst made of one of several precious metals.
 Eventually over time, this material will become less active and catalyze less gas as they age.
 Say for example the catalyst inside the FLUX Recombination Battery Caps has 100M active sites that will convert hydrogen and oxygen back into water and this amount of catalyst has a finite amount of time that this recombination process will work.
 If we understand this variable to be consistent, we then over compensate by adding more catalyst than is necessary thus extending the useful life of the catalyst to insure that they will last as long as possible.
 This is based on an extrapolated projection because in the lab, we can only test for a given period of time before it is no longer efficient to do so.
 Eventually we would run out of time and time is one of the constraints that we can not change or we would never be able to release the vent into the market place.